lupyuen/lupyuen.github.io/src/tinyemu2.md

 [(__riscv_machine_init__ inits the console)](https://github.com/lupyuen/ox64-tinyemu/blob/main/riscv_machine.c#L956-L963)

+TODO: Pic of TinyEMU

 # Emulator Prints To Console

 _We modded our Ox64 Emulator to handle UART Output.
 Does it work?_

 Yep, we see NuttX booting on our Ox64 Emulator yay!
+(Pic above)

 ```bash
 ## Boot TinyEMU with NuttX Kernel